sarathfrancis90/arcgis-pro-sdk/API_guide.md

 Step 2.
 Based on the step above, install Pro from the appropriate folder in:</br>
 	[\\archive\11NonDevSetups\XXXX\ArcGISPro](\\archive\11NonDevSetups\XXXX\ArcGISPro)</br>
 	Be sure to install into the C:\ArcGIS folder (NOT the default Program Files folder)</br>

+###Run GetBuildRelease.bat

+The GetBuildRelease batch file will run a process that will replace many of the release DLLs with build DLLs as well as install many additional support files.
+These files make it possible to compile your updated source code files.
+First, you need to download the batch files from Star Team onto your local drive.
+Step 1.
+Open Star Team to the ArcGIS11-Gold view.</br>
+Next you will build a folder structure on your local drive (within C:\ArcGIS) to store Star Team GetBuild batch files.
+Step 2.
+Find the ArcGIS\SharedArcGIS folder in StarTeam.
+Right-click the SharedArcGIS folder and select “Create Working Folders”.

+Step 3: In Star Team, make sure the file tab is active, then highlight the SharedArcGIS folder (in the TOC), then click the All Descendants button to display the StarTeam files.
+Your screen should look similar to the graphic below.